ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

     - the desired diagnostic script to use,
     - and additional diagnostic script options or arguments, if needed.

-    Also include additional datasets beyond those included in the datasets section mentioned above, for instance variable specific observational data.
+    It is possible to also include additional datasets beyond those included in the datasets section mentioned above, for instance variable specific observational data.

   - description: a brief description of the recipe, including
     - who wrote the recipe and who maintains it,
-    - which project is responsible for it,
+    - which project the recipe was written for,
-    - and which publications, references are linked with the recipe.
+    - and which publications and references are linked with the recipe.

-    Note that the authors, publications and references are to be named in the config-references.yml
+    Note that the authors, publications and references need to be included in the `config-references.yml` for the recipe to run successfully.

 The information you provide in the recipe is not only affecting the processes you are starting, but also the directory names your output will be structured in.
-For additional reeds, please have a look at the recipe format description in the [ESMValTool manual](https://docs.esmvaltool.org/projects/esmvalcore/en/latest/recipe/overview.html#recipe-section-diagnostics).
+For additional reads, please have a look at the recipe format description in the [ESMValTool manual](https://docs.esmvaltool.org/projects/esmvalcore/en/latest/recipe/overview.html#recipe-section-diagnostics).

 ## How to run ESMValTool